 Find out more about Supported Learning courses

-There are ways you can find out more about Supported Learning courses.
+You can find out more about our Supported Learning courses via the following options:

 Supported Learning Team social media

-To make up the bank holiday on 2 May, Monday courses will finish on 11 July.
+Due to the bank holiday on 1st May, Monday courses will finish on 10 July.

-These include art and craft, pottery, mosaics and textiles.
+These include art and craft, pottery, mosaics, textiles and woodwork.

 These courses will help develop your skills in working with different materials along with your personal skills such as making choices, problem-solving and working safely.